-If a company needs to complete a Losses schedule 2013, the amount of the tax losses shown at K Tax losses carried back in part F of that schedule must be the same as the amount shown at W on the Company tax return.
+If a company needs to complete a Losses schedule, the amount of the tax losses shown at K Tax losses carried back in part F of that schedule must be the same as the total of amounts shown at Q, R and W on the Company tax return.

-If a head company of a consolidated or MEC group is required to complete a Consolidated groups losses schedule 2013, the amount of the tax losses shown at M Tax losses carried back in part F of that schedule must also be the same as the amount shown at W on the company tax return.
+If a head company of a consolidated or MEC group is required to complete a Consolidated groups losses schedule, the amount of the tax losses shown at Mark losses carried back in part F of that schedule must also be the same as the total of amounts shown at Q, R and on the Company tax return.

-Net exempt income for the middle year (2011-12)
+Net exempt income for middle year

-Write at \mathbf{X} the amount of any net exempt income that the entity had in the middle year.
+Write at X the amount of any net exempt income that the entity had in the middle year.
 Do not include an amount of net exempt income that has already been utilised in the middle year.

-Income tax liability for middle year (2011-12)
+Income tax liability for middle year

 Write at Y the amount of income tax assessed to the entity for the year that the loss is carried back to.
-This is the amount assessed at T5 in the calculation statement of the Company tax return 2012.
+This is the amount assessed at T5 in the calculation statement for the middle year.

-Loss carry-back tax offset
+Loss carry back tax offset

-Use the following method to calculate the loss carry back tax offset component.
+Use the following method to separately calculate the loss carry back tax offset component for the earliest and middle year.